StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/ui-configuration.md

 </figure>

-**Define the default date format used to display dates** : Select how you want all dates in the application are displayed to users of the current Organisaiton
+**Define the default date format used to display dates** : Select which format you want the dates to be displayed within the current organisation